-The Athlete Director will have the following responsibilities:

-- a) Provide oversight of the National Team Athletes - b) Attend and actively participate in all Board of Director meetings - c) Perform such tasks as assigned by the Board of Directors in a timely manner - d) Responsible for assisting the CLA with the promoting, monitoring and auditing of the CLA High Performance policies with all aspects of National Team program in particular, the National Team Athletes: - e) Communicate and advocate the views and interests of the High Performance

-1 Team athletes in coordination with the Director High Performance & International Relations f) Keep athletes informed of relevant policies, programs and their development; g) Keep in constant, direct contact with National Team athletes during the course of their individual term as a National Team athlete. h) Attend when necessary any meeting of the national team program i) Lead the development of an Alumni base to support national team programming. j) Liaison between NT Athletes and CLA Board of Directors k) Attend AthletesCAN Forum l) Conduct National Team Player surveys post World Championship events m) With the CLA Office Staff, ensure players are informed about any changes to the Canadian Anti- Doping Program and WADA Policies, and Insurance. n) Ensure players are informed about appeals procedure, including CLA procedures, Sport Dispute Resolution Centre of Canada (SDRCC) and Court of Arbitration for Sport (CAS) o) Ensure players are informed about external funding and grant programs p) Ensure athletes are informed of post-playing opportunities within the CLA (board positions, coaching positions) DIRECTORS AT LARGE: The Directors at Large are responsible for the following duties: a) acts as a liaison between the Members and the CLA Board; b) provide Member Association type background to Board topics of discussion; c) performs such other duties as may from time to time be established by the Board; Meetings The Board will meet by telephone or in person, as required.
+f) calls and chairs meetings of the Indigenous Development Committee.
+ATHLETE DIRECTOR: The Athlete Director will have the following responsibilities: a) Provide oversight of the National Team Athletes b) Attend and actively participate in all Board of Director meetings c) Perform such tasks as assigned by the Board of Directors in a timely manner d) Responsible for assisting the LC with the promoting, monitoring and auditing of the LC High Performance policies with all aspects of National Team program in particular, the National Team Athletes: e) Communicate and advocate the views and interests of the High Performance Team athletes in coordination with the Director High Performance &amp; International Relations f) Keep athletes informed of relevant policies, programs and their development; g) Keep in constant, direct contact with National Team athletes during the course of their individual term as a National Team athlete. h) Attend when necessary any meeting of the national team program i) Lead the development of an Alumni base to support national team i) Lead the development of an Admin base to support national team programming. j) Liaison between NT Athletes and LC Board of Directors k) Attend AthletesCAN Forum I) Conduct National Team Player surveys post World Championship events m) With the LC Office Staff, ensure players are informed about any changes to the Canadian Anti- Doping Program and WADA Policies, and Insurance. n) Ensure players are informed about appeals procedure, including LC procedures, Sport Dispute Resolution Centre of Canada (SDRCC) and Court of Arbitration for Sport (CAS) o) Ensure players are informed about external funding and grant programs p) Ensure athletes are informed of post-playing opportunities within the LC (board positions, coaching positions) DIRECTORS AT LARGE: The Directors at Large are responsible for the following duties: a) acts as a liaison between the Members and the LC Board; b) provide Member Association type background to Board topics of discussion; c) performs such other duties as may from time to time be established by the Board; Meetings The Board will meet by telephone or in person, as required.
 Meetings will be at the call of the Chair.
-Resources The Board of Directors will receive the necessary resources from the CLA to fulfill its mandate.
-The Board of Directors will receive administrative support from the CLA National Office.
+Resources The Board of Directors will receive the necessary resources from the LC to fulfill its mandate.
+The Board of Directors will receive administrative support from the LC National Office.
 Reporting The Board of Directors report to the Members.
-Approval and Review These Terms of Reference were prepared by the Board of Directors and were updated by the CLA Members on November 2018.
+Approval and Review These Terms of Reference were prepared by the Board of Directors and were updated by the LC Members on November 2018.
 The Board will review these Terms of Reference on a regular basis, with input from the Members as required.
-Other Any provisions of the CLA's Bylaws and Regulations as they relate to the Operating Committees will also apply.